charles-55/ElevatorScheduler/README.md

 ## RESPONSIBILITIES:
-#### Floor Class - Sabah Samwatin
+Floor Class - Sabah Samwatin
-#### FloorSubsystem - Sabah Samwatin
+FloorSubsystem - Sabah Samwatin
-#### Scheduler - Osamudiamen Nwoko, Leslie Ejeh
+Scheduler - Osamudiamen Nwoko, Leslie Ejeh
-#### Elevator - Nicholas Thibault
+Elevator - Nicholas Thibault
-#### ElevatorCallEvent - Osamudiamen Nwoko
+ElevatorCallEvent - Osamudiamen Nwoko
-#### Main - *
+Main - *
-#### TestClass - Oyindamola Taiwo-Olupeka
+TestClass - Oyindamola Taiwo-Olupeka
-#### UML Diagrams - Oyindamola Taiwo-Olupeka
+UML Diagrams - Oyindamola Taiwo-Olupeka
-#### README.txt - Oyindamola Taiwo-Olupeka
+README.txt - Oyindamola Taiwo-Olupeka

 ## FILE NAMES AND EXPLANATIONS:

-#### Floor - This class represents the current status of the floor.
+Floor - This class represents the current status of the floor.
 It takes the information from the table of the text file and processes it.

-#### FloorSubsystem - This is the client class that reads events in the format: Time, floor, floor direction, and elevator button.
+FloorSubsystem - This is the client class that reads events in the format: Time, floor, floor direction, and elevator button.
 Each line of input is to be sent to the Scheduler.

-#### Scheduler - This class connects the elevators to the floor.
+Scheduler - This class connects the elevators to the floor.
 It calls an elevator to a floor and adds the elevator to a queue when there is work to be done.
+It is only being used as a communication channel from the Floor thread to the Elevator thread and back again.

 #### Elevator -

-#### ElevatorCallEvent - This class creates an event to call an elevator to a particular floor.
+ElevatorCallEvent - This class creates an event to call an elevator to a particular floor.

-#### Main - This class is used to run the program.
+Main - This class is used to run the program.

-#### TestClass - This class is test the methods are performing their assigned functions.
+TestClass - This class has been created to test the methods are performing their assigned functions.

 ## SET UP INSTRUCTIONS: